top of page

 Resist the urge to explain everything.
 Some teachers worry that if they don't fill in the space with expected words that the students will not arrive at The Answer.
 They are not quite trusting the students to work cognitively or metacognitively.
 And if the student arrives at the answer herself, more or less, she has a better chance of understanding and retaining it.
 Allowing students sufficient time to think through a matter also builds confidence.
 Furthermore, a teacher jumping in while the students are supposed to be thinking on their own may scuttle the whole mission; some students may be waiting for the teacher to answer for them.
 If the teacher has demonstrated a discomfort with silence, it may result in dependence upon the teacher's imminent answer.
 Wait time may be so familiar and simple for many teachers so as to dismiss it as a viable processing technique.
 But don't let familiarity breed contempt; resist the temptation to overlook this simple but effective tool.

 You can also foster cognitive processing by posing a question and then directing students to the Turn and Talk method.
 In case you are unfamiliar with Turn and Talk, it simply means that students are in pairs or threes and they turn and talk with each other about possible answers to the question that you posed.
 There are many, many more processing techniques that students can use to grapple with lesson content.
-To learn more, you might try doing an Internet search for scaffolding techniques, Turn and Talk for cognitive processing.
+To learn more you might try doing an Internet search for scaffolding techniques, Turn and Talk for cognitive processing.

 Assessment